Admesy Spectrometers

 Integration Time sets the time taken for any given single measurement, in micro-seconds.

-Note: Integration Time will be defined automatically when Auto Range is Enabled.
+Note: The above setting will be defined automatically when Auto Range is Enabled.

 SWB Cal.
 Matrix